 Timing is Everything For Routine Transplant Procedures

-A kidney transplant typically takes two to three hours and has become a relatively routine procedure," Dr. Zimmerman said.
-"Nowadays, the risks in kidney transplants are low.
-Our outcomes are excellent."
+A kidney transplant typically takes two to three hours and has become a relatively routine procedure," Dr. Kim said.

 Nonetheless, a kidney transplant remains a delicate exercise in timing.
-While Dr. Zimmerman removed Mark’s kidney laparoscopically, a minimally invasive surgical method, Dr. Kim prepared the transplant site near John’s pelvis.
+While one surgeon removed Mark’s kidney laparoscopically, a minimally invasive surgical method, Dr. Kim prepared the transplant site near John’s pelvis.